 A team shall begin with a starting line-up of five players.
 The player that bowls in frame #1 of any given game is only eligible to bowl in frame #6 of that same game.
 The player that bowls in frame #2 of any given game is only eligible to bowl in frame #7 of that same game.
 The player that bowls in frame #3 of any given game is only eligible to bowl in frame #8 of that same game.
 The player that bowls in frame #4 of any given game is only eligible to bowl in frame #9 of that same game.
-The player that bowls in frame #4 of any given game is only eligible to bowl in frame #9 of that same game.
-The player that bowls in frame #5 of any given game is only eligible to bowl in frame #9 of that same game.
 The player that bowls in frame #5 of any given game is only eligible to bowl in frame #10 of that same game.
 A 6th or 7th or 8th player may enter into a game at any time to replace a starter in the line-up.